- Publications & Resources

 - About Us

 - Contact Us

-Assistant Research Professor, School of Geography and Development
+Associate Research Professor, School of Geography, Development and Environment

 email@example.com | curriculum vitae

 Google Scholar | Research Gate

 Stephanie Buechler, PhD, is an associate research scientist in environmental policy at the Udall Center; and an associate research professor in the School of Geography, Development and Environment at the University of Arizona.
 She teaches in the multi-disciplinary Master's in Development Practice program within the School of Geography, Development and Environment.
 Buechler holds a PhD in sociology from Binghamton University (2001), an MA in public affairs from Cornell University (1992), and a BA in political science form Haverford College (1989).